pauliwag/SYSC3110/README.md

 ***Performance***

 There is a linear increase in memory usage if the *allow undo/redo* checkbox is selected.
 This is because we are storing a deep copy of the game world whenever it is changed.
 If playing on a computer with less than 4 GB of RAM, you may not want to use the undo/redo feature.

----

-***Roadmap for iteration 4***

-Our project already implements serialization (for undo/redo), thereby expediting the augmentation of save/load features in iteration 4.
-World::copy will be utilized to create deep copies of the game world; said copies of game states will be stored in XML data files.
-As for level building, the user will be able to specify level dimensions (width by height) and perhaps more.